One of the most frequent questions I get...

 I hope you don’t start counting calories.
 I hope you don’t start stepping on the scale.
 These are two things I wish I could take back and I promise you that you can have a performance-oriented body composition, elite performance, and food freedom without those two things!

 If any of this blog post rings a bell, please reach out for help before it’s too late.
-Connect with me here to get started working together, and I’m offering my services 50% off until May 1st to help out during this COVID pandemic.
+Connect with me if your gymnast is struggling or you have questions.